-As data-driven AI methods develop rapidly within academia, industry, and government, the need to ensure AI does not harm individuals and groups when making predictions about them is of the utmost importance.
-While powerful, these methods carry with them a risk of discrimination and unfairness.
-Since data-driven AI methods typically operate in a non-transparent way, AI practitioners can struggle to identify and rectify unfairness.
-While bias mitigation methods have been developed, they do not necessarily prevent AI from making potentially harmful predictions.
-The main aim of this project is to reduce discrimination and other potential harm arising from data-driven AI methods, while also aiming to uplift underprivileged groups.
+While algorithmic decision-making systems are powerful, they carry with them a risk of discrimination and unfairness.
+AI practitioners can struggle to identify and rectify this unfairness.
+While bias mitigation methods have been developed, they do not necessarily prevent AI from making potentially harmful predictions and in some cases do not follow the UK Equality Act.
+The main aim of this project is to decrease negative impact arising from these AI systems, while also aiming to uplift underprivileged groups and help ensure that these systems abide by the UK Equality Act and are anti-discriminatory.

-My research project, AID: Attesting AI Discrimination, and working alongside my supervisor, were my primary reasons for joining the STAI CDT.
-My project aligns with my interest in AI and with my passion for ethical technology that helps, rather than hinders, certain groups unfairly.
+My research project, AID: Attesting AI Discrimination, and working alongside my supervisors, were my primary draws for joining the STAI CDT.
+My project aligns with my interest in AI and with my passion for AI/data ethics.
 I was also eager to join the CDT because of the way it is structured such that I would be a member of a cohort of researchers on the cutting edge of Safe and Trusted AI.
 The training programme was another positive for me since it helps me not only become a better researcher, but a more informed and developed person as well.

 —